 Key Contributions

-- Large-scale randomized causal evidence on social media political advertising during a high-salience US election.
+- Delivers large-scale experimental causal evidence on the effects of social media political advertising during a major US election.

-- A methodological template — platform-collaborative randomized ad removal — for studying advertising effects in real feeds.
+- Establishes a methodological template of platform-collaborative randomized ad removal for studying advertising effects in situ.

 Methods